cypress-io/cypress-documentation/source/guides/core-concepts/dashboard-service.md

 ### {% fa fa-picture-o fa-fw %} Screenshots

 All screenshots taken during the test run can be found in the **Screenshots** of the spec.
-Both screenshots taken during failures and screenshots taken using the {% url `.screenshot()` screenshot %} command will show up here.
+Both screenshots taken during failures and screenshots taken using the {% url `cy.screenshot()` screenshot %} command will show up here.

 ### {% fa fa-video-camera fa-fw %} Videos